unsaved/eslint-plugin-sn/resources/snglobals/README.txt

 "/resources/gather*.js".

 For accessing scoped SIs you will need to add entries to your local "sneslintrc.json" file.
-Consider defining your own "altscope".
-In "sneslintrc.json" you would create an environment with the list of globals of your altscope SIs, update existing server overrides.files entries (depending whether your scripts have access of public vs. package_private), and add a new overrides object for intra-scope access.
+Consider defining your own "alt".
+In "sneslintrc.json" you would create an environment with the list of globals of your alt SIs, update existing server overrides.files entries (depending whether your scripts have access of public vs. package_private), and add a new overrides object for intra-scope access.
-After that you would use your new altscope with snLint -a switch.
+After that you would use your new alt with snLint -a switch.
+The "resources" directory has some sample *.js scripts to make it easier generate the needed list.

 If you only work with one or a few scopes, then a perfect and easy customization is to just empty the "scopedSIs.txt" file (leave it there empty or with a